-We applied the method established by Bahar Halpern and Itzkovitz, 2016, to convert transcript counts to rates of transcription and mRNA decay.
-Simply, the nascent transcript number can be used to estimate the transcription rate in each cell, accounting for the position of the probe along the transcript, and an estimated rate of transcriptional elongation.
-The rate of elongation (v) was estimated at 1.5 kb per minute, based on a variety of methods in different Drosophila tissues, which gave measurements from 1.1 to 1.5 kb/min (Ardehali and Lis, 2009).
+We applied the method established by Bahar Halpern and Itzkovitz, 2016, to convert transcript counts to rates of transcription and decay, The rate of elongation (v) was estimated at 1.5 kb per minute, based on a variety of methods in different Drosophila tissues, which gave measurements from 1.1 to 1.5 kb/min (Ardehali and Lis, 2009).
 A probe library weighting factor was calculated using the TransQuant software to account for the position of the probe set along the gene (Bahar Halpern and Itzkovitz, 2016).
 For myc long smFISH probes, this factor was 0.15264.
-Assuming a steady state, where transcription equals mRNA degradation, the estimated transcription rate can then be used to calculate an estimate of mRNA half life in each cell.
 Transcription and decay rates were calculated using the equations below.
 Decay rates were then converted to half lives.

-- 1. Transcription rate (mRNA/hr) = ((nascent transcript number/weighting factor) x elongation rate) / gene length - 2.
-Decay rate (per hour) = (chromosome fraction x transcription rate x number of chromosome copies) / transcripts in the cell - 3.
-Half life (mins) = $(\ln 2/\text{decay rate}) \times 60$
+Transcription rate (mRNA/hr) = ((nascent transcript number/weighting factor) x elongation rate) / gene length

+2. Decay rate (per hour) = (chromosome fraction x transcription rate x number of chromosome copies) / transcripts in the cell

+3. Half life (mins) = (ln2/decay rate) x 60